 - PLACE the wrapped cookies in an airtight container.

-- REMOVE the cookies from the freezer at least an hour before eating them.
+- REMOVE the cookies from the freezer several hours before eating them.

 - BRING the cookies to room temperature.